elastic/apm/specs/agents/tracing-spans.md

 The agent should also have a sense of the most common libraries for these and instrument them without any further setup from the app developers.

+#### Span ID fields

+Each span object will have an `id`.
+This is generated for each transaction and span, and is 64 random bits (with a string representation of 16 hexadecimal digits).

+Spans will also have a `transaction_id`, which is the `id` of the current transaction.
+While not necessary for distributed tracing, this inclusion allows for simpler and more performant UI queries.

 #### Span outcome

 The `outcome` property denotes whether the span represents a success or a failure.